 Our personal injury and wrongful death lawyers have the expertise in cases involving serious and catastrophic injuriesDiscover More

-Our construction attorneys are experts in all facets of construction law.
+Our construction attorneys are experienced in all facets of construction law.
 From negotiating contracts to disputes and resolutions.…Discover More

 Our bankruptcy and business reorganization attorneys have assisted clients through complex cases throughout Arizona.Discover More

 Our experienced attorneys handle all types of real estate transactions because even the simplest transaction may involve complicated agreements.Discover More

 For over 50 years, our corporate and business attorneys have handled all types of business and corporate issues.Discover More

 Since 1957, Mesch Clark Rothschild has been providing first-rate legal representation to clients in a wide range of practice areas.
 Our reputation for success is based on the many years of experience held by our professionals practicing law in Tucson and throughout Arizona.
 We practice with honesty and integrity, with a firm commitment to our core values.
 We approach each case with an eye to achieving the best results possible for our clients.
 We are committed to provide exceptional client service throughout the representation.

 The attorneys at Mesch Clark Rothschild are recognized for their legal skills, professionalism, and commitment to the community.
 Each attorney uses his or her relationships, reputation, and knowledge to assist clients to make informed decisions and achieve the best possible result.

 On February 25, 2019, the Supreme Court vacated a 9th Circuit Opinion filed on April 9, 2018 in Yovino v.
 Rizo.
 The 9th Circuit Opinion…

 The National Labor Relations Act (“NLRA”) protects the rights of both employees and employers and encourages collective bargaining.
 However, the NLRA does not apply to…